IBM PC DOS: PC DOS 7

 PC DOS 7 was released in April 1995 and was the last release of DOS before IBM software development (other than the development IBM ViaVoice) moved to Austin.
 The REXX programming language was added, as well as support for a new floppy disk format, XDF, which extended a standard 1.44 MB floppy disk to 1.86 MB.
 SuperStor disk compression technology was replaced with Stac Electronics' STACKER.
 An algebraic command line calculator and a utility program to load device drivers from the command line were added.
 PC DOS 7 also included many optimizations to increase performance and reduce memory usage.

 PC DOS 2000

 The most recent retail release was PC DOS 2000 – released from Austin in 1998 – which found its niche in the embedded software market and elsewhere.
 PC DOS 2000 is a slipstream of 7.0 with Y2K and other fixes applied.
 To applications, PC DOS 2000 reports itself as "IBM PC DOS 7.00, revision 1", in contrast to the original PC DOS 7, which reported itself as "IBM PC DOS 7.00, revision 0".

+PC-DOS 2000 was the last version of IBM PC-DOS that was sold at retail.
+IBM advertised it as a Y2K compliant DOS.
+As it reports itself as "IBM PC-DOS 7 Revision 1", it is often referred to as "IBM PC-DOS7R1" or just "PC-DOS7R1".

 Hitachi used PC DOS 2000 in their legacy Drive Fitness Test (4.15) and Hitachi Feature Tool (2.15) until 2009.
 ThinkPad products had a copy of the latest version of PC DOS in their Rescue and Recovery partition.